As Dusk Falls is the perfect game for movie night

 And boy, does the story branch out.
 At the end of each chapter, you’re shown a ‘Story Free’ that will show a flow chart of all the possible outcomes of each decision.
 Each and every time, I was stunned to see how many deviations there were if I had done something different — not just characters living or dying, mind you, but also where they start or end off or who may be accompanying them.
 On the whole, I was impressed at just how much replay value this adds.
 The game’s structure comprising of six hour-long chapters with recaps in between makes it ripe for smaller nightly play sessions, as well.

-The only real shortcoming with the narrative, however, is that it doesn’t quite manage to balance its rather large cast.
+The only real shortcoming with the narrative is that it doesn’t quite manage to balance its rather large cast.
 In one instance, a decision I made as Vince inadvertently resulted in something horrible happening to one person, but the game oddly never revisited this beat to show how that affected either character.
 Likewise, there are some story threads that don’t get meaningful resolution, even when both of the involved characters survived in my playthrough.
 These issues certainly weren’t significant enough to drag down the entire experience, although the game likely would have benefited from being a bit longer to afford them more time to breathe.

 Fun for the whole family